BUSINESS REVIEW

 RISKS AND CONCERNS

 On the Renewable Energy Sector, the considerable delay in processing or decision making by state utilities and State Electricity Regulatory Commission and also the higher judicial authorities have been resulting in considerable strain on the sustainability of small wind farms and also impeding the future projects.
-It is seen that present environment in Green Energy is only for Big Players with deep pockets with many a small and medium entities who entered the Green Energy sector more than two decades back closing their units.
+It is seen that present environment in Green Energy is only for Big Players with deep pockets with many a small and medium entities who had entered the Green Energy sector more than two decades back closing their units.

 The Management Discussions and Analysis explaining the objectives of the company, the opportunities and threats, the outlook for the future, the risks and concerns have to be read with the meaning of relevant applicable laws and regulations.
 The actual physical performance may differ materially from those explained hereinabove.